NeneWang/docs/jou-project/corp-visualizer.md

 ### Loading New State into it.
 (North Carolina)

-- Think I havent gotten them yet.
+- Think I haven't gotten them yet.

 ### Loading Emails to be ready